 Respiratory Infections Make the Airways More Reactive

 A cold or another respiratory infection can turn mild asthma into a major challenge.
 The infection irritates the lining of the airways, which makes them more reactive to anything that passes through.
 Even small changes in temperature or light activity can set off a flare-up when the lungs are already irritated.
-Some patients think the infection itself is the main problem when the real issue is how it sensitizes the airways.
-You may notice more coughing at night or a tight feeling that doesn't match the usual symptoms of your asthma.
-Infections also bring extra mucus, which blocks airflow and forces your lungs to work harder.
-It helps to reach out early when you feel a cold coming on so you can adjust your treatment plan and limit the impact on your breathing.
 A telehealth clinician can talk through your symptoms and guide you on the next steps that fit your current health and medication setup.

 A Clear Action Plan Helps You Respond Before Symptoms Escalate

 A solid action plan gives you confidence because you know what each symptom level calls for.
 When you have this mapped out, you act instead of waiting for things to improve on their own.
-The plan should cover daily controllers, rescue medications, when to increase doses, and when to contact a medical professional.
-It also helps you track triggers so you can adjust your routine.
-Some people breathe better with simple adjustments like rinsing off after outdoor work, running an air purifier, or checking inhaler technique.
-Others need medication updates during peak seasons.
 Telehealth support makes this easier because you can review symptoms, inhaler use, and medication timing without leaving home.
 Patients who manage their asthma well gain confidence when they can follow a plan that spells out when to use a rescue inhaler and when to reach out for help.
 These plans work best when they’re updated at least once a year or whenever symptoms shift to stay ahead of flare-ups.

 Is Your Asthma Getting Worse?